Fire and rescue services

 Be careful using taxis hailed on the street.

-Always choose a reputable and reliable taxi company.
-Make sure the taxi driver knows how to get to where you're going before you get in.
+Major metered taxis are generally reliable.
+Ensure the taxi driver knows how to get to where you're going before you get in.

 Check the meter is used.
 Leave the taxi if the driver tries to pick other passengers up.

 If you book a taxi online or through an app, make sure the details of the vehicle and driver match those the company gives you.

 Unless using an Australian safety standard-approved helmet, we discourage using motorcycle taxis as they provide riders with helmets that offer little to no protection against injury in the case of an accident.

 Petty theft often happens on buses.
 See Safety.